Goat: Meat

-The taste of goat kid meat is similar to that of spring lamb meat; in fact, in the English-speaking islands of the Caribbean, and in South Asia, the word 'mutton' denotes both goat and sheep meat.
-However, some compare the taste of goat meat to veal or venison, depending on the age and condition of the goat.
-Its flavor is said to be primarily linked to the presence of 4-methyloctanoic and 4-methylnonanoic acid.
+The taste of goat kid meat is similar to that of spring lamb meat; in the English-speaking islands of the Caribbean, and in South Asia, the word 'mutton' denotes the meat of both goat and sheep.
+Some compare the taste of goat meat to veal or venison, depending on the age and condition of the goat.
+Its taste is primarily given by the presence of 4-methyloctanoic and 4-methylnonanoic acids.
 The meat is made into dishes such as goat curry, mutton satay, and capra e fagioli.

 Milk, butter, and cheese

 Goats produce about 2% of the world's total annual milk supply.
 Dairy goats produce an average of 1200 to 2600 lb of milk during an average 284-day lactation.

 The milk can contain between around 3.5% and 5% butterfat according to breed.
 Goat milk is processed into products including cheese and Dulce de leche.

 Mohair and cashmere wool

 Most goats have soft insulating hairs nearer the skin, and long guard hairs on the surface.
 The soft hairs are the ones valued by the textile industry; the material goes by names such as down, cashmere and pashmina.
 The coarse guard hairs are of little value as they are too coarse and difficult to spin and dye.
 The cashmere goat produces a commercial quantity of fine and soft cashmere wool, one of the most expensive natural fibers commercially produced.
 It is harvested once a year.
 The Angora breed of goats produces long, curling, lustrous locks of mohair.
 The entire body of the goat is covered with mohair and there are no guard hairs.
 The locks constantly grow to four inches or more in length.
 Angora crossbreeds, such as the pygora and the nigora, have been created to produce mohair and/or cashgora on a smaller, easier-to-manage animal.
 The wool is shorn twice a year, with an average yield of about 10 lb.